WordPress Blogging Tips To Make Your Blog A Success

 Improve Your Comments Section

 Your comments are the easiest way to get your readers involved.
 While WordPress comments are pretty great on their own, there are a ton of awesome WordPress plugins available to help you make your comments even better.
-Here are just a few resources to help get you started:
+Here are just a few of the best WordPress comments plugins (in our opinion) to level up your commenting section.

 Start A Newsletter

 Another simple way to reach out to your readers is with a newsletter.
 Newsletters go right to your audience’s inbox so no matter where they are they can see you’ve got something new to checkout.
-Newsletters are also an awesome way to share exclusive content with your readers, like a freebie or special contest just for them.
-Here are some awesome tips from our authors for newsletters and WordPress:
+Growing your email list is also an awesome way to share exclusive content with your readers, like a freebie or special contest just for them.

 Consider A Freebie or Contest